-Effective January 1, 2002, we adopted Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets."
+Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets," went into effect in 2002.
+We adopted it as of January 1, 2002.
 This new standard has two effects.
 First, we are no longer required to amortize goodwill against our operating results.
 Second, we are required to regularly test the goodwill on our books to determine whether its value has been impaired, and if it has, to immediately write off, as a component of operating income, the amount of the goodwill that is impaired.

 More specifically, we are required to assess our goodwill asset amounts for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
 The new requirements for assessing whether goodwill assets have been impaired involve market-based information.
-This information, and its use in assessing goodwill, entails some degree of subjective assessments.
+This information, and its use in assessing goodwill, entails some degree of subjective assessment.